idealjs/camphora/packages/camphora-styled/CODE_CONTRIBUTE.md

 > For example
 >
-> clickReactionDrawer's and clickReactionDropdown's root classname is clickReaction
+> drawer's root classname is clickReaction and drawer

 ## Element State

 Html can store boolean in `<input />` Element

-Consider use css selector than JS variable
+Use css selector than JS variable

 ## Element Can Hidden